avinashndatascientist/avinashndatascientist.github.io/index.md

 ## Employment

-`February 2023 - Present`
+`Feb '23 - Present`
 __Intellipaat__
 Data Scientist Intern
-> Solving 21st-century problems by democratizing knowledge and revolutionizing e-learning with expert collaborations and innovative training solutions.

-- Applied machine learning algorithms and predictive analytics to optimize personalized courses and content delivery, resulting 20% increase in user engagement.
+> - Applied machine learning algorithms and predictive analytics to optimize personalized courses and content delivery, resulting 20% increase in user engagement.
 - Executed a strategic cohort-based revenue analysis, identifying high-value customer cohorts and guiding targeted marketing efforts resulting in a 12% gain in overall revenue.
 - Collaborated with cross-functional teams, enhancing traceability of customer drops, resulting in a 15% improvement in issue resolution.
 - Implemented NLP for sentiment analysis, providing insights into trainer performance and course effectiveness.